Early detection of lung cancer can save lives

-If you're at high risk, CT scans are an effective screening tool.
+3. If you're at high risk, CT scans are an effective screening tool.

 The five-year survival rate for people whose cancers are diagnosed when they're still localized — meaning they haven't yet spread to the lymph node drainage system or other areas of the body — can be as high as 80 to 90 percent; the survival rate plummets to 2 percent if the diagnosis happens after the cancer has spread to other body parts.

 Unfortunately, because symptoms (including persistent cough or coughing up blood, unexplained weight loss, persistent chest pain and shortness of breath) don't usually appear until the later stages, lung cancer is tough to diagnose early.

-One promising screening method, low-dose spiral computed tomography (CT), has proven to reduce lung cancer deaths in patients at high risk for lung cancer.
+Low-dose spiral computed tomography (CT) has proven to reduce lung cancer deaths in patients at high risk for lung cancer.
 In fact, the National Lung Screening Trial found a 20 percent reduction in deaths from lung cancer among current or former heavy smokers who were screened with low-dose spiral CT (versus those screened by chest X-ray).

 "Talk to your doctor if you're in this high-risk group," says Fidler.
 "The best evidence we have available tells us that while CT scanning isn't right for everyone, for those at high risk it does prevent lung cancer deaths by enabling earlier diagnoses."

-Some tumors can be removed minimally invasively.
+4. Some tumors can be removed minimally invasively.

 The standard procedure to remove the lobe of the lung in which the tumor is located, known as a lobectomy, typically requires a six-inch incision in the chest through which the ribsare spread apart.

 Video-assisted thoracoscopic surgery (VATS) lobectomies are performed through small incisions (and without spreading the rib cage) using a tiny video camera and specialized surgical instruments.
 There are many benefits to a VATS lobectomy vs. open surgery — including less pain and fewer complications after surgery, less time in the hospital and a speedier recovery — and the results are comparable, making it a good option for many tumors.

-Newer treatments pack a targeted punch.
+5. Newer treatments pack a targeted punch.

 These "targeted" drug therapies, used alone or in combination with chemotherapy, are typically less toxic and have fewer side effects than chemotherapy because they zero in on specific genes or proteins more often found in cancer cells then in healthy tissue.